rahulnk04/sabkabazar/readme.md

 ***Step 5***
 creating routes for home products
+Starting with Home page design working with list products component using redux and retriving with fecth api and useSelector to access the data from store

 ***Step 6***
-Starting with Home page design
+working on cart add delete from cart

 ***Step 7***
 creating Slider component for images